andrew/ultimate-awesome/README.md

 - [awesome-ml-character](https://github.com/vincentbonnetcg-zz/awesome-ml-character) - A collection of papers about characters generation with machine learning.
 - [awesome-waku](https://github.com/waku-org/awesome-waku) - A community curated list of everything related to waku.
 - [awesome-body-language](https://github.com/wentaoL86/awesome-body-language) - This repo is used for recording and tracking some Multi-modal Body Language researchs，In this work, we present the first detailed survey on Multi-modal Body Language research.
 We survey the research in 2 directions: Recognition and Generation；and 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.
-- [awesome-dao](https://github.com/windranger-io/awesome-dao) - A curated list of the best tools, libs and material about DAO's .
 - [awesome-DevOpsSec](https://github.com/zer0-kr/awesome-DevOpsSec) - Archiving for DevOpsSec resources.
 - [awesome-privacy](https://codeberg.org/alicia/awesome-privacy) - Curated list of privacy-respecting software and services  [mirror of
 - [awesome-graph-based-semi-supervised-learning](https://github.com/AnthonySong98/awesome-graph-based-semi-supervised-learning) - A collection of resources for graph-based semi-supervised learning (GSSL).